MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This policy is applied only if you enable the [DefaultSearchProviderEnabled](#defaultsearchproviderenabled) and [DefaultSearchProviderSearchURL](#defaultsearchprovidersearchurl) policies.

-Starting in Google Chrome 84, you can set this policy as a recommended policy.
+Starting in Microsoft Edge 84, you can set this policy as a recommended policy.
 If the user has already set a default search provider, the default search provider configured by this recommended policy will not be added to the list of search providers the user can choose from.
 If this is the desired behavior, use the [ManagedSearchEngines](#managedsearchengines) policy.

   #### Supported features: